matn7/CS-Notes/src/main/java/basic_java/README.md

 }
 ```

-### Variables in JAVA
+### Variables in JAVA.

-- Instance Variables (Non-Static Fields) - declared outside a method but inside a class.
+- Instance Variables (Non-Static Fields): Declared outside a method but inside a class.
-- Class Variables (Static Fields) - one copy of this variable in existence.
+- Class Variables (Static Fields): One copy of this variable in existence.
-- Local Variables - methods stores its temporary state in local variables.
+- Local Variables: Methods stores its temporary state in local variables.
-    - Declared between {} in method.
+    - Declared between `{}` in method.
     - Accessible only in method declared.
-- Parameters - classified as variables.
+- Parameters: Classified as variables.

 ***

-## Java Memory Management
+## Java Memory Management.

 ### Stack

 - All local variables are defined in stack.
-- No more data after last }.
+- No more data after last `}`.
 Tide scoping.
 - Local variable short lifetime.

 ### Heap